 Tuesday of the 19th Week in Ordinary Time - Matthew 18:1-5, 10, 12-14

 Today the disciples approach Jesus with the question: “Who is the greatest in the kingdom of heaven?”
-The disciples received an answer they were not prepared for.
 Jesus called a child into their midst.
-Then he gave them an unexpected response to their question.
-Jesus tells the disciples: “If you do not become like a child, you will never enter the kingdom of heaven.”
-For Jesus, it is a person who is humble in the manner of a child (open, attentive, eager and loving), that will be the “greatest” in the kingdom of heaven.
+Then he gives the disciples an unexpected response to their question: “If you do not become like a child, you will never enter the kingdom of heaven.”
+For Jesus, it is a person who is humble in the manner of a child (open, attentive, eager and loving), who will be the greatest in the kingdom of heaven.

 Children are a great gift to us.
-They have the ability to teach us all of our lives.
-Most adults think that children should imitate them (the adults).
+They have the ability to teach us throughout our lives.
+Most adults think that children should imitate them.
 Yet, Jesus completely reverses this thought.
-We adults should strive to have the innocence, joy, frankness and unconditional love that children naturally embody.
+We adults should strive to have the innocence, joy, frankness, and unconditional love that children naturally embody.
 I wonder how our lives would be different if we truly would follow the example of children?

 I encourage you to try this for a few days.
-If you don’t have any children in your neighborhood, go to a park or a playground and observe the children.
 Then notice: Are you happier, joyful and more relaxed rather than stressed, worried or cranky?
 Be attentive to the children in your lives: we can learn a great deal from them.
-They are wise beyond their years with the “wisdom of the ages.”
+They are wise with the wisdom of the ages.